starvagrant/toh/toh.markdown/he_who_the_angels_fear_to_change.md

 <!--
 = Chapter 12: He Who The Angel Fear to Change
 Characters: Dr. Creed, Electra Samaras
-Tags: [Love and Change][Crossing the Threshold][Mob Mentality][Satanic Independecne]
+Tags: [Love and Change][Crossing the Threshold][Mob Mentality][Satanic Independence]
 Status: Annotated::Staging
 Synopsis: Dr. Creed wavers on his decision to take a series of flights to Greece, only to find a poem, stuffed in his passenger's seat titled He Who The Angels Fear to Change.
 This poem revolves around an angelic chorus, and Satan's insistence not to stay bound to it.
 The poem itself deals with a topic: how does one love things that can change?
 In the case of the Angels it is Fear.

 Reflecting on this topic indirectly leads to Creed gathering his courage to meet a hacker named Electra in the obscure Greek town of Kavala.
 They talk, and Electra tells a newspaper story of a cave discovery not subsequently printed anywhere else.
 They follow this lead and find a Theatre of Hades, leading them to the film, the Garden of Treason.
 -->
 Dr. Creed watched from the long-term parking lot the airplanes taking flight from the Las Vegas International Airport.
-He and Ali had had considerable debate on the nature of that viscuous glop that had so changed the nature of West Point.
+He and Ali had had considerable debate on the nature of that viscous glop that had so changed the nature of West Point.

 Upon returning to Margot, it became clear she had something she needed to say to a journalist, some sensitive topic that she would not discuss with Creed on the grounds that she wanted to tell as few people as possible.
 She wished to remain anonymous, and point an investigator to uncovering a tale of some kind.
 Ali was most happy to oblige her, and, so all should be equal, gave Margot's ticket to Creed.